Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Withdraw mBTC from Bitcoin Betting to Fairlay

 You can send mBTC back by making a transfer to user 1.
 Do not send mETH or mWBTC.
-You must reference your Fairlay user ID in the reference field.
-For example 1016024.
+You must reference your Fairlay user API ID in the reference field.
+Fairlay user id can be found in your Profile section.
+For example: 1016024.
 Do not write anything further.

 ### Direct BTC Deposits (Update):

 Temporarily a very simple  centralized Bitcoin wallet was created that allows direct deposits of BTC to the platform.

 Instructions (please read carefully before depositing) :
-- Only deposit to that wallet from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!
+- Only deposit to the given address from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!
 - Only deposit full mBTC amounts + an amount of satoshis that indicate your user id on the Bitcoin Betting platform.
 - Only send BTC to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 and test with smaller amounts first.